 All PhD students are assigned an Advisor in addition to a Supervisor.
 The main role of the Advisor is to provide an alternative source of advice.
 They will normally be the person who participates, with another assessor, in the registration interview at the end of the first year.

-An Advisor will usually be appointed at some point during your first year of doctoral work and will often be the member of teaching staff whose research interests are closest to your own (after your Supervisor).
+An Advisor should be appointed during your first term of doctoral work.
+They will often be the member of teaching staff whose research interests are closest to your own (after your Supervisor).

-Dr Carlos Fonseca (MT) and Dr Pedro Mendes Loureiro (LT/ET) are the PhD Directors at CLAS, and you may wish to contact them with general queries about training, end-of-year assessments, any issues arising from supervision or anything else relevant to your progress.
+You may wish to contact the PhD Director with general queries about training, end-of-year assessments, any issues arising from supervision or anything else relevant to your progress.